igsr/gca_1000genomes_website/vcf-ped-converter.md

 ### Online version

-You can access the online version of the [converter tool](http://grch37.ensembl.org/Homo_sapiens/Tools/Summary) from the tools link in the menu bar at the top of every page.
+You can access the online version of the [converter tool](http://grch37.ensembl.org/Homo_sapiens/Tools/Summary) from the tools link in the menu bar at the top of every page in the [Ensembl GRCh37 browser](http://grch37.ensembl.org/).

-The input interface of the online version looks like
+The input interface of the online version looks like:

 ![vcf to ped converter input interface](/sites/1000genomes.org/files/resize/images/vcf_to_ped_input.png "vcf to ped converter input")